What types of insurance do you need when starting a cleaning business?

 When you're first starting your small cleaning business, it can be easy to get swept up in all the things you have to do before you can get to work.
 What business structure will you choose?
 Has all that small business loan paperwork been filed?
 And what about your cleaning business's name?
 With all the puns to choose from, insurance may be the furthest thing from your mind.

-Shopping for cleaning insurance should be a top priority
+Buying cleaning insurance should be a top priority

 Insurance protects the business you're building